course-details-portlet

 Learning methods and activities

 Lectures.
 Self study.
 Writing of scientific article.
 To pass the course, a score of at least 70 percent is required.
-The subject is given every second year, the next time is autumn 2022.
+The course is given every second year, the next time in spring 2026.

 Further on evaluation